GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 **NOTE**: `BIGTABLE_TABLE` is one of the environment variables defined when [configuring the sample](#configuring-the-sample).

-### Submitting Example to Google Cloud Dataproc
+### Submit Job to Cloud Dataproc

-Submit the sample Spark application to a Google Cloud Dataproc instance.
+Submit the sample Spark application to a Cloud Dataproc instance.
 Use the following command:

     gcloud dataproc jobs submit spark --cluster $SPARK_CLUSTER \
       --class com.example.bigtable.spark.shc.BigtableSource \